benjamin-t-brown/trivivia/README.md

 forever stop 1

 # forever doesn't actually kill the ts-node process so you have to find it
+# 'forever restart' also does not work correctly
 ps aux | grep node

 # you're looking for: